Juniper/contrail-controller/src/cat/README.md

 1. Instantiate and terminate arbitrary number of mock control-nodes
 2. Instantiate and terminate arbitrary number of mock agents
+2. Instantiate and terminate arbitrary number of CRPDs
-3. XMPP peering among control-nodes and agents
+4. XMPP peering among control-nodes and agents
+5. BGP peering among control-nodes
-4. BGP peering among control-nodes
+6. BGP peering among control-nodes and CRPDs
-5. Ability to add a mock port/VMI to agent (partial)
+7. Ability to add a mock port/VMI to agent (partial)

 ## Configuration